KR-16/Consultant--Tracker/README.md

 # Consultant Tracker
 A comprehensive full-stack Recruitment & Applicant Tracking System (ATS) built with a modular FastAPI backend and a responsive React frontend, powered by a PostgreSQL relational database.
-The system manages consultants, recruiters, job postings, and job submissions using a clean, scalable architecture that supports role-based access control (RBAC) and dynamic module registration.
+The system manages consultants, recruiters, job postings, and job submissions using a clean, scalable architecture that supports role-based access control (RBAC).

-## 🚀 Features
+## Features

 ### Core Features
 - Role-Based Access Control (RBAC) - Admin, Talent Manager, and Candidate roles.